data301-2020-winter2/course-project-group_1028/README.md

 ## Team Members

 - Person 1: Matthew Dante Sugiarto
-- Person 2: one sentence about you!
+- Person 2: Akshat Poddar
 - Person 3: one sentence about you!

 ## References